 - It increases the cost of implementation.

-Each Topology has its advantages and disadvantages and according to the requirement and resources networks use one of these topologies to map the system in the network.
+Each network topology has its advantages and disadvantages, and according to the requirement and resources, network admins use one of these network topologies to map the system in the network.
+Different types of network topology helps to meet different needs.
+So, you can also choose one accordingly.
+If you want to mix things up, you can go for hybrid technologies.